Article written by

 What Is Myrcene?

-Myrcene is perhaps best known for its role in the beer-making process, as the terpene is a component of hops.
-In beer, myrcene’s earthy scent and taste are often transformed into a spicy or peppery profile.
+Myrcene also plays a role in the beer-making process as a component of hops, where its earthy scent and taste are often transformed into a spicy or peppery profile.

 - Bay leaves